RYDLAB/OTRSExporter/README.md

 To change metric you can go to http://localhost/otrs/index.pl?Action=AdminPrometheus and click at name of metric to change.
 You also can delete this metric using actions block and changing-page

-### Deploy metrics

-After creating new metric you should deploy all new metrics.
-You can do this using action 'Deploy metric'.
-If you dont, the new metric will not appear at web-service operation page.

-### Clear shared memory
+### Clear memory

 You can clear shared memory to reset all metrics.
 Be careful, because metrics about daemon processes will be able to update only after otrs.Daemon restart

 ## Console commands

-There are several new console commands:
+There are two new console commands:

 *  `Maint::Prometheus::ClearMemory`       - Same as clear shared memory at custom-metrics-web-page
-*  `Maint::Prometheus::DeleteDiedProcessCollectors` - Delete collectors for died processes
+*  `Maint::Prometheus::DeleteDiedPIDs`    - Delete metrics from died processes ( it's also executing with cron task )
-*  `Maint::Prometheus::DeleteValuesWithDiedPIDs`    - Delete the metric values with died workers as label
-*  `Maint::Prometheus::MergeCustomMetrics`          - Merge custom metrics to shared memory (same as deploy)

 # Prometheus